Funding Rate

 | < −0.02% / 8h | Shorts pay | Shorts crediting longs — the rare regime where carry has flipped.
 The position pays you to wait, and the short side bears the cost.
 Brackets cycle-bottom panic windows historically; pair with a low long/short ratio for confirmation. |

-04Six anchors since the start of our daily series make the regime rotation visible.
-Each row pins a cycle-anchor date; the funding-rate cell and the spot price are pulled from the same daily snapshot powering the chart above.
-Every cell recomputes overnight, so the table is a live read of the indicator’s recent record.
+Six anchors since the start of our daily series make the regime rotation visible — the 2024 pre-halving euphoria, the August yen-carry unwind, the post-election leg, the January ATH window, and the most recent close.
+Each row pins a cycle-anchor date; the funding-rate cell and the spot price are pulled from the same daily snapshot powering the chart above, taking the nearest prior close where an anchor falls on a gap.

 | Date | Event | Spot at close | 8h funding · regime |